 Lack of information on economic feasibility can represent a risk to investment in aquaculture, particularly when undertaken in a remote area subject to a high-cost environment, or where exposure to tropical storms is an added risk, whether real or perceived.
-The Government will explore opportunities to undertake economic modelling on major aquaculture proposals or areas of high interest, to guide internal decision-making processes (for example, when assessing licence applications and the allocation of scarce resources) and to provide information and financial analyses to industry on production and supply chain issues.
+The Government will explore opportunities to undertake economic modelling on trial and commercial projects, to guide internal decision-making processes (for example, when assessing licence applications and the allocation of scarce resources) and to provide information and financial analyses to industry on production and supply chain issues.
 Aboriginal communities have demonstrated increasing interest in the benefits that sustainable aquaculture development would provide for their communities.
 The Aboriginal Economic Development (AED) function within DPIRD aims to unlock significant and impactful regional Aboriginal economic development opportunities.
 It builds local capacity and supports new business and jobs for Aboriginal people through primary industries and strategic regional projects.